Knoph1/Omni-Legacy/README.md

 ---

 ## Overview
-**Omni-Legacy Ltd. (O.L Ltd.)** is a Kenyan IT and software development company providing **innovative technology solutions, IT consultancy, digital transformation, and project delivery services**.
+**Omni-Legacy Ltd. (O.L Ltd.)** is a Kenyan IT and software development company providing **innovative technology solutions, IT consultancy, digital transformation and project delivery services**.
-This repository contains the **official website** for O.L Ltd., showcasing our **portfolio, services, projects, and contact information** for clients, partners, and tenders.
+This repository contains the **official website** for O.L Ltd., showcasing our **portfolio, services, projects and contact information** for clients, partners and tenders.

 **Website:** [www.omni-legacy.tech](http://www.omni-legacy.tech)
 **Email:** [info@omni-legacy.tech](mailto:info@omni-legacy.tech)